Moonlite-S/dotfiles/README.md

 # dotfiles

 My custom dotfiles, a pastel pink themed rice configuration.
 Might have branches that have different themes.
+Also most of this was AI generated since this was my first rice.

 ## Files